kdbeall/kdbeall.github.io/_posts/2020-04-27-Software-Evolution.md

    * primiarly a creator of tools
    * build systems and other gate-kept knowledge are often a blocker
    * code interviews are hard
-   * moved to San Jose from North Carolina
+   * moved to San Jose, California from Durham, North Carolina.

 So, this leads me to my current step.
 I feel, working in industry, algorithms knowledge gets lost in translation.
 I don't mean for this list to be exclusive.
 It's more of an indication that working in the industry can be different from an academic environment.